zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 {% hint style="info" %}
-If you have the required infrastructure pieces already deployed on your cloud, you can also use the stack wizard to seamlessly register your stack.
+If you have the required infrastructure pieces already deployed on your cloud, you can also use [the stack wizard to seamlessly register your stack](register-a-cloud-stack.md).
 {% endhint %}

 ## How to use 1-click deployment tool?

-To use the 1-click deployment tool, you can either use the dashboard or the CLI:
+To access the 1-click deployment tool, you can either use the dashboard or the CLI:

 {% tabs %}